Alex Murdaugh defence witness suggests Maggie was killed by 5’2” shooter

 “One reasonable explanation is there are two people there: one with a shotgun, one with an AR.
 Could someone have been a lookout, they went there to kill Paul and Maggie surprised them?”
 Mr Harpootlian pressed.

-Agent Worley admitted that the theory is “possible” but said that it is only one “one explanation” as to what may have taken place that fateful night.
+Agent Worley had admitted that the theory is “possible” but said that it is only one “one explanation” as to what may have taken place that fateful night.
 She added that the angles could also be explained as one single shooter moving around.

+During a tense cross-examination, the prosecution sought to cast doubts on Mr Sutton’s credibility – after the defence appeared to use his expertise not only for ballistics, but offering an analysis on the movements of Mr Murdaugh’s car and whether or not gunshot sounds would have travelled up to the family home.

+Prosecutor David Fernandez questioned Mr Sutton over a lack of training and gunshot expertise and repeatedly mocked the theory about a 5”2’ shooter, referring to the defence’s alleged assailant as an 11 or 12-year-old child.

 Before Mr Sutton’s testimony, Mr Murdaugh’s surviving son Buster took the stand in his father’s defence.